k-cloud-labs/kinitiras-doc/content/en/usage/doc-example.md

 ---
-title: Getting Started
+title: Doc Example
-weight: -20
+weight: -10
 ---

 This page tells you how to get started with the `Kinitiras`, including installation and basic configuration.